Stock Quote

 For this reason, the Group has set a medium-term management goal of achieving 10% annual growth in operating income and is working to establish a stable profit structure through the creation of high-quality content and long-term sales through digitalization.
 Moreover, the Group will grow its core Digital Contents business with the long-term aim of selling 100 million units annually.
 It looks to accomplish this by expanding its user base and maximizing profit opportunities via enhanced country/regional marketing while working to understand user needs.
 In addition to continuing to develop the Arcade Operations and Amusement Equipments businesses by using popular IPs and major content, the Group will also aim for sustainable growth and strive to enhance brand value for its IPs by leveraging them in film and television productions, licensed merchandise, and esports.
 Enabling this is the Group’s human resources investment strategy, which it will continue to promote going forward.
 Moreover, by actively investing in strengthening and enhancing its development system, the Group will work to expand its product pipeline through the creation of new IPs and utilization of major IPs.

-Please refer to FY2023 Financial Results in "Quarterly Reports."
+Please refer to the latest IR Materials in "Quarterly Reports."